apache/dubbo-website/docs/en-us/dev/impls/registry.md

      * 4. If the data for one particular type is empty, need to notify with a special URL which has empty as its protocol and has category parameter for this particluar type.
      * 5. Notifier (usually it is monitor center) needs to guarantee the notification sequence by, for say: single thread push, queuing in order,  versioning, etc. <br>
      *
-     * @param urls subscription list, always not empty, equivalent to the return result of {@link com.alibaba.dubbo.registry.RegistryService#lookup(URL)}.
+     * @param urls subscription list, always not empty, equivalent to the return result of {@link org.apache.dubbo.registry.RegistryService#lookup(URL)}.
      */
     void notify(List<URL> urls);